Robert-Nickel/bdd.guru/00_Nickel_BDD.md

   - What about responsibility segregation?

 ## The Tools of Behavior-driven development
-- Name a few examples like JBehave and/or Cucumber
+- Name a few examples like JBehave, Cucumber and SpecFlow
 - what do the tools do?
 - importance of tools